-PruittHealth explains that it is one of the first and largest utilizers of the INTERACT platform, which it states is a program integrated between different levels of care to reduce hospital readmissions by addressing clinical symptoms before they escalate to the need to transfer a resident to the hospital.
+PruittHealth explains that it is one of the first and largest utilizers of the INTERACT platform.
+The applicant states that this is a program integrated between different levels of care to reduce hospital readmissions by addressing clinical symptoms before they escalate to the need to transfer a resident to the hospital.